 What is the point of Jesus' grim story about a vacant house being

-by an evil force?
-It is not enough to banish evil thoughts and
+occupied by an evil force?
+It is not enough to banish evil

-If we attempt to leave it vacant or to fill it with something
+we attempt to leave it vacant or to fill it with something else,

-Jesus or against him, for the kingdom of God or against it.
-There
+him, for the kingdom of God or against it.
+There are ultimately

 only two kingdoms which stand in opposition to one another - the

-of God and the kingdom of darkness which is under the rule of
+kingdom of God and the kingdom of darkness which is under the rule

-we disobey God's word, we open to door to the power of sin and
+of Satan.
+If we disobey God's word, we open to door to the power